francobarbanera/CompFunction-and-Example5.9/README.md

 Output: the gateways induced by the derivation d for the given participant names.
 The gateways can be infinite processes, any approximation of which can be displayed by means of the function prunproc.

-The module DataType.hs contains the Haskell datatype definitions for Processes, Global Types and Compliance derivations.
+The module DataTypes.hs contains the Haskell datatype definitions for Processes, Global Types and Compliance derivations.

 The module Example5dot9 implements the objects present in Example 5.9.